Dual-Scale Channel Estimation in Sensing-Assisted Communication Systems: Joint Time Allocation and Beamforming Design: System Model and Problem Formulation

 \subsection{Frame Structure}

-As shown in Fig. \ref{frame}, each subframe consists of $N$ blocks.
-The beginning of each subframe is subjected to a large-scale detection periodically, which is consistent with the design of the physical layer CSI-RS reference signals.
-The acquisition of large-scale slow-varying channel information is generally achieved by designing the "CSI-ResourcePeriodicityAndOffset" parameter to be periodic between 4-640 timeslots\cite{dahlman20205g}.
-The time duration of large-scale detection is denoted as $T_l$, which is an optimization variable.
-In addition, several small-scale estimations should be arranged at the start of some blocks (denoted as $M$ in Fig. 1, which is also an optimization variable).
-The time duration of small-scale estimation is fixed and denoted as $T_m$.
-This corresponds to the design of the physical layer DM-RS and TRS reference signals\cite{38.221}.
-Let $T_s$ and $T_b$ denote the time duration of a symbol and a block, respectively. $M_b$ and $M_m$ denote the number of symbols for each block and small-scale estimation, respectively.
-Then, the fixed time durations of each block and each small-scale channel estimation are $T_b=M_bT_s$ and $T_m=M_mT_s$, respectively.
-As shown in Fig. \ref{frame}, to improve the achievable rate, this system entails a compromise on sensing duration design, i.e., the duration of large-scale detection $T_l$, the number of small-scale updates $M$, and the number of blocks for each small-scale update $N_m, m\in \left\{ 1,2,....M \right\}$.
-Within the total $N$ blocks of each subframe, $\lfloor \frac{T_l}{T_b} \rfloor$ blocks are used for radar sensing to achieve large-scale channel detection, while the remaining $N_t=N-\lfloor \frac{T_l}{T_b} \rfloor=N_1+...+N_M$ blocks are for communication transmission.
+As shown in Fig. \ref{frame}, each frame is divided into multiple subframes, and each subframe consists of $N$ blocks.
+The beginning of each subframe is subjected to a large-scale detection periodically, which is consistent with the design of the physical layer channel state information reference signal (CSI-RS).
+The acquisition of large-scale slow-varying channel information is generally achieved by designing the ``CSI-ResourcePeriodicityAndOffset'' parameter to be periodic between 4-640 timeslots\cite{dahlman20205g}.
+The time duration of radar-derived large-scale detection is denoted as $T_r$.
+In addition, several small-scale estimations, denoted as $M$, should be arranged within each subframe.
+The time duration of each small-scale estimation is typically fixed and denoted as $T_e=Q_e T_s$, where $Q_e$ is the number of symbols in each small-scale estimation and $T_s$ is the time duration of a symbol. $Q_e$ is also termed as the small-scale channel estimation overhead per update.
+This is consistent with the design of the demodulation reference signal (DM-RS) reference signals\cite{38.221}.
+The time duration of a block is denoted as $T_b=Q_bT_s$, where $Q_b$ is the number of symbols in the block and $T_s$ is the time duration of each symbol.
+Within each subframe of $N$ blocks, $\lfloor \frac{T_r}{T_b} \rfloor$ blocks are allocated for radar sensing to achieve large-scale channel detection.
+It is noted that the sensing duration may span multiple transmission blocks.
+The remaining $N_t=N-\lfloor \frac{T_r}{T_b} \rfloor$ blocks are arranged with $M$ small-scale channel estimations.
+The time duration between $m$-th small-scale estimation and ($m+1$)-th small-scale estimation is called as the time duration of $m$-th small-scale update, denoted as $N_m$ blocks, $m\in \left\{ 1,2,...., M \right\}$.
+To improve the achievable rate, this system entails a compromise on several time variables, i.e., the duration of large-scale detection $T_r$, the number of small-scale estimations $M$, and the number of blocks for each small-scale update $N_m$.